transmigrator/transmigrator/README.md

 -For HTTP requests, it hard-codes a minimum of 3 segments with maximum body size of 576 bytes

--1st it must do DoH resolution, 2nd TCP handshake, 3rd CONNECT request, and 4th TLS handshake
+-1st must do DoH resolution, 2nd WebSocket (WSS), 3rd CONNECT request, and 4th TLS handshake

 -The DNS over HTTPS (DoH) resolution using Cloudflare will make all subsequent traffic look normal

--The TCP-CONNECT-TLS process is therefore adjusted to a now known amount of request segments
+-The WSS-CONNECT-TLS process is therefore adjusted to a now known amount of request segments

--Hard-coded limits are to be non-binding for TCP handshake, CONNECT request, and TLS handshake
+-Hard-coded limits are non-binding for the WebSocket (WSS), CONNECT request, and TLS handshake

 -Now it has an n number of proxy chains as a mesh of HTTPS connections between client and server